freeacs/freeacs-next/README.md

 The goal of this project is to combine that which has been previously been developed and deployed individually in the FreeACS project.

-The plan is to

-1. import all modules from FreeACS (like core, stun, syslog etc) into this project, make it compile and work as it did before.
-2. Remove database polling in DBI so it will just be a holder for the ACS object.
-Remove the DBI object completely or make it a factory?
-3. Consider clustered hazelcast caching, for the Play Cache api, if necessary?

-## Positive side effects

-1. There will no longer be 6 modules making their own connection pool against the database.
-2. We can kick immediately and know if it succeeded instead of sending a "message" and wait for things to happen in another module.

-## Other thoughts

-This a huge game changer for this project, because today the project is too complex both to work with and to deploy.

 ## Send an inform

 1. Change the digest.secret in application.conf